rickardlindberg/rickardlindberg.me/writing/agdpp-introduction/index.template.markdown

 ## The method

+I want to develop this game using Agile methodology.

-The way to do that is with Agile methodology.
-Instead of first figuring out what game I want to write, I will develop it incrementally and guide development by feedback.
+It means that instead of first figuring out what game I want to write, I will develop it incrementally and guide development by feedback.

+It also means that I will rely heavily on self-testing code and TDD.

 ## My background in games